abx393/key-data-analysis/README.md

 Each cell in the following colormap represents the average time delay in seconds for some finger pair:
 ![](features/time_series/finger_pair_avg_time_delay.png)

+I use a Support Vector Machine (SVM) to predict keys based on observed time delay information.

 ### Frequency Spectrum of Sound of KeyStrokes